Beyond Curry: Potato, Egg and Chutney Pattice Recipe

 Very often, it's the potatoes that are most sought after in a biryani and the textural contrast of crisp, deep-fried potato straws over a bed of meltingly tender mutton gravy is one of life's precious experiences.
 After a helping of this, it's easy to understand why the potato is the only vegetable that resolute Indian non-vegetarians will care to welcome onto their table.

 It is this affable, hard-working nature of the potato with meats, which makes it the only vegetable that resolute Indian non-vegetarians will welcome on their tables.
-One of my favorite potato side dishes is the egg, chutney (a coriander and chili relish) and potato pattice (dumpling).
+One of my favorite potato side dishes is the egg, chutney (a coriander and chile relish), and potato pattice (or dumpling).
 It's very easy to make and can be eaten as a starter or an accompaniment to any meal.
 And it's even easier to have one too many!

 Recipe Details